 Why choose this course

-Based in one of the top economics schools in the UK, this programme equips you with the fundamental skills necessary for using economics in your future career or for PhD research.
+This course is based in one of the top schools of economics in the UK and equips you with the fundamental skills necessary to prepare you for a future career or PhD research in economics.

 It also offers opportunities for you to specialise in aspects of the discipline that fulfil your interests and career aspirations.